metabase/metabase/docs/administration-guide/01-managing-databases.md

 ### Testing the connection status

-Go to the [SQL editor](../users-guide/writing-sql.html) and run a `SELECT 1` query to verify the connection to the data warehouse.
+1. Go to the Metabase [SQL editor](../users-guide/writing-sql.html).
+2. Test the connection to your database by running:
+    ```
+    SELECT 1
+    ```
+3. If the connection isn't working, go to [Troubleshooting database connections](../troubleshooting-guide/datawarehouse.html).

 ## Re-scanning a single table or field